zoran759/haskell-binaryrep-radix-sort/README.md

 With lsd prefix you have Least significant digit radix sort.

-Actually the LSD version runs faster, although both methods run slower than Data.List.sort (LSD 15 times slower, and MSD 23 times slower)
+Actually the LSD version runs faster, although both methods run slower than Data.List.sort (LSD 15 times slower, and MSD 23 times slower sorting [Float])

 The Float and Double types have ordered representations within each sign subset.